M4V: Multimodal Mamba for Efficient Text-to-Video Generation: Experiments

 \subsection{Effect of Additional Training Designs}

-In~\cref{fig:abla_spatial}, we illustrate the impact of various training strategies introduced in this work.
-The final-stage models, trained on 768p videos, are evaluated using the official VBench protocol.
+As discussed in~\cref{sec:autoreg-loss-allev}, we additionally explore training strategies to improve generation quality given the limitation of public datasets.

-\textbf{Effect of Reward Learning.} Applying reward learning as a fine-tuning step after the main training phase yields a significant improvement in the Semantic Score as shown in~\cref{tab:vbench_abl}.
-To provide a more intuitive understanding of this improvement, \cref{fig:abla_spatial} (right) presents a visual comparison of results with and without reward learning.
-As shown, reward learning helps to correct undesirable motions, resulting in outputs that more closely align with the input prompts, thereby enhancing prompt adherence and improving the Semantic Score.
+First, we consider using reward models for post-training, named \textit{Reward Learning}, and the results are shown in~\cref{tab:vbench_abl}.
+With an additional post-training stage using $\mathcal{L}_{\text{reward}}$, the generation performance improves by 0.16\% on VBench.
+We also provide a visual analysis about our $\mathcal{L}_{\text{reward}}$ in~\cref{fig:abla_spatial}.
+As shown, such post-training can visually help the model to correct undesirable motions,

-\textbf{Effect of Synthesized Dataset.} The scarcity of high-quality video data remains a significant bottleneck for advancing T2V models.
-We conduct an initial investigation into leveraging a small set of synthesized videos generated by other models.
-As shown in \cref{tab:vbench_abl}, incorporating generated data into the final-stage training further enhances generation performance, particularly when combined with reward learning.
+resulting in outputs that more closely align with the input prompts, thereby enhancing prompt adherence and Semantic Score in~\cref{tab:vbench_abl}.

-\textbf{Effect of Different Image/Video Ratio.} In our experiments, we observe that a high image / video ratio (\textit{1:1}) in the training data often leads to subject deformation in later frames.
-This may be due to the training gradients from image supervision dominating the learning process, causing the autoregressive model to overemphasize the generation of the first frame.
-One the other hand, a low ratio during training leads to a forgetting~\cite{zhang2023slca,zhang2024slca++} of the high-quality first frame generation.
-Therefore, selecting an appropriate image-to-video mixing ratio is critical for improving the performance of the autoregressive model, as illustrated in the left part of~\cref{fig:abla_spatial}.
-We adopt an image:video ratio of 1:8 as our default setting, consistent with the configuration used in PyramidFlow.
+Furthermore, we conduct an initial investigation on augmenting our training data with approximately 80,000 videos synthesized using HunyuanVideo~\citep{kong2024hunyuanvideo} with prompts provided by GPT-4o, primarily depicting subjects engaged in diverse motion activities.
+Incorporating these generated videos into the final-stage training further enhances generation performance, particularly when combined with our $\mathcal{L}_{\text{reward}}$.